MJOLNIRPackage/MJOLNIR/docs/Introduction.rst

 License
 ^^^^^^^
-The software package is released under the software lincense Mozilla Public License Version 2.0 |licence| to allow for redistribution and usage of the code.
-If this linces file has not been shipped with your distribution of the code, please find it here: licence_.
+The software package is released under the software license Mozilla Public License Version 2.0 |licence| to allow for redistribution and usage of the code.
+If this license file has not been shipped with your distribution of the code, please find it here: licence_.

 .. |licence| image:: https://img.shields.io/github/license/Jakob-Lass/MJOLNIR.svg